 Continue to knead the dough with the Hand Mixer for a few

 minutes until a smooth dough has formed.

-Remove the dough from the bowl and place onto a floured
+Remove the dough from the bowl and place it on a floured

 surface.
-Work the dough into a large ball, then place it back into
+Work the dough into a large ball and place it back into

 until it has doubled in size.